mohitpai/journey-optimizer.en/help/using/offers/offer-library/creating-personalized-offers.md

 1. Add constraints to set the conditions for the offer to be displayed.
 [Learn more](add-constraints.md)

+    >[!NOTE]
+    >
+    >When you select segments or decision rules, you can see information on the estimated qualified profiles.
+Click **[!UICONTROL Refresh]** to update data.
+    >
+    >Note that profile estimates are unavailable when rule parameters include data not in the profile such as context data.
+For example, an eligibility rule that requires the current weather to be ≥80 degrees.

     ![](../assets/offer-constraints-example.png)

 1. Review and save the offer.
 [Learn more](#review)